Bipolar Coagulation pencil - opthalmic

 You are: home > bipolar forceps

-Grazedean supplies a wide range of high quality bipolar forceps:
+Grazedean supplies seven ranges of high quality bipolar forceps:

 NEW Claris+ non-stick bipolar forceps are of solid construction, not a coating, so the non-stick properties don't get removed with normal cleaning.
 The round handle allows for finer control of the rotation of the forceps - ideal for neurosurgery, as the forceps can be rotated with much reduced wrist movement..
 The fine shafts also help the viewing angle and in difficult working areas.

-Claris non-stick bipolar forceps are of solid construction, not a coating, so the non-stick properties don't get removed with normal cleaning.
+Claris non-stick standard design are of solid construction, not a coating, so the non-stick properties don't get removed with normal cleaning.

-Highly specialist Titanium bipolar forceps are exceptionally low weight instruments.
+Highly specialist Titanium forceps are exceptionally low weight instruments.

 TC bipolar forceps offer a patterned tip to aid in the manipulation and gripping of the tissue and are ideal for large cauterisation ares.